 Bioenergy Research Initiative Grant Program

 In 2010, staff planted 27 acres of sunflowers on effluent-irrigated land to determine if they were a viable crop for biofuel production.
 Through the processing of the seed, the City was able through a third party, Piedmont Biofuels, Inc. to produce 1,258 gallons of biodiesel.
 Challenges of the project were the cost of crushing the seed, lack of local processors and transportation costs.
-The $100,000 grant filled those gaps.
-It also developed biodiesel processing equipment for onsite biodiesel production.

 At first, the processor was to be in an existing building at the NRRRF.
 Attention turned to a mobile processor due to escalating costs for building renovations.
 Quick research revealed that New Earth Fabricators, Inc. created a mobile, trailer mounted processor for Polk County Schools.
 The City contracted with New Earth Fabricators for the design, fabrication and training of a mobile processor.
-We determined a tractor trailer was the size needed to self-contain the processor.
+Staff determined a tractor trailer was the size needed to self-contain the processor.
 This allows the mobile processor to produce biofuels at any location.
 This also facilitates use of the processor for educational purposes.
 The City designed a custom “wrap” for the trailer that notes its purpose and the partnerships involved.